 In Ireland, Applegreen is the public name of Petrogas Ltd, who own a large number of petrol stations of varying sizes, many of which have taken over from previous providers.
-They later introduced into the UK.
+They later introduced the brand into the UK via a series of small forecourts.

 Applegreen provide the fuel at many Irish motorway services, and are currently the only operator in Northern Ireland.